Classifications of 3-dimensional cubic AS-regular algebras whose point schemes are not integral

 \section{Introduction}

-Throughout this paper, we fix an algebraically closed field $k$ of characteristic $0$, and we denote the $(n-1)$-dimensional projective space over $k$ by $\mathbb{P}_{k}^{n-1}=\mathbb{P}^{n-1}$.
-In noncommutative algebraic geometry, the definition of an Artin-Schelter regular (shortly, AS-regular algebra) was introduced by Artin--Schelter \cite{AS} as a non-commutative analogue of commutative polynomial rings.
+Throughout this paper, we fix an algebraically closed field $k$ of characteristic $0$, and the $(n-1)$-dimensional projective space over $k$ is denoted by $\mathbb{P}_{k}^{n-1}=\mathbb{P}^{n-1}$.
+The definition of an Artin-Schelter regular (shortly, AS-regular) algebra was introduced by Artin--Schelter \cite{AS}.
+Note that an AS-regular algebra is a noncommutative analogue of a commutative polynomial ring.
 Also, Artin--Schelter \cite[Theorem 1.5]{AS} proved that every $3$-dimensional AS-regular algebra finitely generated in degree $1$ over $k$ is isomorphic to one of the following forms: $k \langle x,y,z \rangle/(f_1,f_2,f_3)$ where $f_i$ are homogeneous elements of degree $2$ (the {\it quadratic} case), or $k \langle x,y \rangle/(g_1,g_2)$ where $g_j$ are homogeneous elements of degree $3$ (the {\it cubic} case).
 Artin-Tate-Van den Bergh \cite{ATV1} proved that every $3$-dimensional AS-regular algebra finitely generated in degree $1$ determines and is determined by the pair $(E,\sigma)$ where $E$ is a scheme and $\sigma$ is an automorphism of $E$.
 Moreover, if $A$ is the quadratic case, then $E$ is either $\mathbb{P}^2$ or a cubic curve in $\mathbb{P}^2$, and if it is the cubic case, then $E$ is either $\mathbb{P}^1 \times \mathbb{P}^1$ or a curve of bidegree $(2,2)$ in $\mathbb{P}^1 \times \mathbb{P}^1$.